SlackBuffer/blockchain-web/Go/TGPL.md

 - Go has about a dozen ***predeclared names*** like `int` and `true` for built-in constants, types, and functions
     - These names are not reserved, there're a handful of places where redeclaring one of them makes sense
 - Scope
-    - An entity declared within a function i local to that function.
-An entity declared outside a function is visible in all files of the package to which it belongs
+    - An entity declared within a function is local to that function.
+An entity declared outside a function is visible in **all files of the package** to which it belongs
 - Visibility
-    - The case of the first letter of a name determines its visibility across package boundaries
+    - The case of the first letter of a name determines its visibility ***across package boundaries***
     - A name beginning with an upper-case letter is exported.
 That means it's visible and accessible outside of its own package and may be referred to by other parts of the program
 - Package names are always in lower case
 - There' no limit on name length